pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

 1. Install 64-bit Python 3.9

-  **NOT Python 3.10**, as it was just released and we'll need to test the plugins with this version of python!:
+  (*Python 3.10* is supported, but not yet recommended: it works, but as it was just released, some third-party modules are not available.)

   + https://www.python.org/downloads/